AwaNoodle/buildingAppWithDocker/README.md

 Navigating to (http://localhost:7788) will again show you your app.
 If you look in the local images (**docker images**), you will see your image.
 You can stop and remove your app as normal.

 ### Exercise 5 - Container Updates

+Let's put all of this together an create a new version of our application.